 A final explanation receives the most substantial support from our data: the act of optingin may serve as a signal of participant's willingness to cooperate.
 That is, commitment is encouraged when both parties know that the other has deliberately sent a signal of willingness to cooperate, but this signal is more than cheap talk only when it involves incurring an opportunity cost.
-10 Under this interpretation, the willingness to incur a cost of opting-in indicates a willingness to accept the outcome of the coin flip, and agents are able to infer cooperative intentions (to commit) more readily from costly opting-in than from free opting-in.
+15 Under this interpretation, the willingness to incur a cost of opting-in indicates a willingness to accept the outcome of the coin flip, and agents are able to infer cooperative intentions (to commit) more readily from costly opting-in than from free opting-in.
 In this sense, the mechanism encourages self-selection among cooperative types.
 In the repeated game setting, non-cooperative types are going to be found out early on unless they feign being a cooperative type.
 It may therefore be worthwhile to opt-in to see whether one is paired with a cooperative type, since they can always avoid the costly conflict resolution mechanism in the future after they have been cheated once.
 These considerations may explain why commitment rates are greater in treatments where opting-in is costly than when it is exogenous or costless.
+They may also explain why we find significant path dependence in the treatment where opting-in is costly but not in the other treatments: once the players have sent each other costly signals in the past, coordinating around the cooperative outcome is easier in the future.